petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 = Version 3.4-rc2 =
 * Stop comments made without a referrer.
 * When using the plugin Hyper Cache, pages shown to blocked visitors will not be cached.
 The caching caused to show the blocked page to legit visitors.
+* When no email is provided in a spam comment, you can't report it to Stop Forum Spam as this is against their policy.

 = Version 3.3.1 =
 * Bugfix: Problem with accessing the options pages.